 If you believe you have been suffered detrimental treatment under these circumstances, then you should raise a grievance with your employer.

-You should not be dismissed or be selected for redundancy because you took, or sought to take, OPL or APL.
+You should not be dismissed or be selected for redundancy because you took, or wanted to take, OPL or APL.
 Your employer cannot prevent you from returning to work after your OPL or APL ends.

 If you are dismissed by your employer in these circumstances, then you make a complaint of unfair dismissal to an employment tribunal (or industrial tribunal in Northern Ireland), regardless of your length of service.